servizioaggiornato/IPHONE-RAT-PROTECT/README.md

 4) Grant to Python Programming Interpreter permission to run in background.

-5) Create a New Code, paste the code.
+5) Open Python Programming Interpreter and paste the code.

 6) Click the green arrow for start the code and run the app in background for stay protected.